Sanmo-Labs/rumpty-docs/docs/firewall-policies/attaching.md

 :::

 :::warning
 Attaching a policy replaces all previously open ports with only what the policy allows.
-Make sure port 22 is included in your allow rules before attaching, or you will lose SSH (`rumpty vm ssh`) access.
+Make sure port 22 is included in your allow rules before attaching, or you will lose SSH (`rumpty ssh`) access.
 :::

 ## Detach a policy